DFE-Digital/get-into-teaching-app/app/views/content/funding-and-support/if-youre-a-parent-or-carer.md

 If you have children or other caring responsibilities, you may be able to get extra financial support while training to teach.

 You do not have to pay this money back, and you’ll get it on top of your other student finance.

 Figures are for the 2023/24 academic year.

 There are full and part-time teacher training courses available, but you must be doing a full-time course to be eligible for the following funding.
+If you’re doing a part-time course, you may be eligible for [Universal Credit](https://www.gov.uk/guidance/universal-credit-and-students).

 ## If you're a parent